Cacti/plugin_thold/README.md

 * issue#267: Database Upgrade not handled properly in some cases

+* issue#272: MySQL is sorting measured values as strings not numerics on Thold tab

 * issue#273: Wrong navigation bar link

 * issue#274: Data Source link on Data Template column is ambiguous and can lead to confusion